See our 778 reviews on Judge.me

 Why Recycling Printer Ink Cartridges Is So Important

 Every year, millions of empty printer cartridges are discarded, adding to landfill waste and pollution.
-Many of these cartridges are made of plastic that can take centuries to decompose.
-Recycling is not just a way to reduce waste but a commitment to preserving the environment for future generations.
+Many are made of plastics that take centuries to decompose.
+Recycling helps:

-• Prevent plastic waste from entering landfills or oceans.
+• Prevent plastic waste entering landfills or oceans

 What Happens to Your Recycled Inks?